 The states have established rules for “undue hardship”?
 Generally, if an individual makes transfers “innocently,” which disqualify him or her from receiving Medicaid, the state may waive the eligibility requirements if: (1) the applicant meets the other eligibility requirements; (2) the applicant or his or her spouse is unable to get the transferred assets back, despite his or her best efforts; and (3) the applicant cannot get appropriate medical care that would endanger his or her health or life if Medicaid did not pay for nursing home care or the penalty period would deprive the applicant of food, clothes, shelter or other necessities of life.

 As a practical matter, these Medicaid hardship exceptions are difficult to prove and are not often granted.

-Of course, Fairfield County Connecticut and Westchester County New York often have unique laws which require special planning.
+Of course, Fairfield County Connecticut and Westchester County New York often have unique laws which require special planning from a Medicaid Lawyer.
 So if you live in Easton CT the results can vary from those of someone living in Lewisboro NY.